dailypips/suninf.github.com/_posts/2013-11-1-refcounted-in-chrome.md

 ---
 layout: article
-title: Chrome - RefCounted / Scoped_refptr
+title: RefCounted / Scoped_refptr in chrome
 category: chrome
 description: RefCount is a useful and common technique in c++, this article introduce RefCount and scoped_refptr in chrome source code.
 ---